Ryō Yamamura

+Ryō Yamamura (山村 亮, Yamamura Ryō) is a Japanese former rugby union player and coach.
+He played as a prop.
+Yamamura had 39 caps for the Japan national rugby union team, and played professionally in the Rugby Top League.
+Since retiring as a player he has coached teams including Kurita Water Gash Akishima, the Japan U20 squad, and Kubota Spears.

 Yamamura had the qualities to become a sumo professional, but preferred rugby instead.
-He plays for Kanto Gakuin University.
-He is regularly picked for the Japan national rugby union team.
+He played for Kanto Gakuin University.
+He was regularly picked for the Japan national rugby union team.
 He played one match at the 2003 Rugby World Cup and four matches at the 2007 Rugby World Cup.